Tochemey/goakt/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **How to reproduce it?**
-Kindly provide all the steps to reproduce the bug.
+Kindly list every step required to reproduce the bug.
+Rather than a code fragment, attach a reproducible sample project and comment the precise location of the problem.

 **Expected behavior**
 A clear and concise description of what you expected to happen.